Jbleezy/BO1-Reimagined/README.md

 * Shooting enemy players slows them down
 * Knifing enemy players pushes them
 * Upgraded weapons and explosive weapons slow enemy players down more
-* Ballistic knife, bowie knife, and sickle push enemy players farther
+* Ballistic Knife, Bowie Knife, and Sickle push enemy players farther
 * Mines are triggerable by enemy players
 * Enemy mines are destroyable
 * Powerups have negative effects towards the team that did not grab the powerup